-The next morning (Black Friday) my dear friend who’s an oncologist at the same clinic was there seeing patients and she gave Gertie lots of extra attention for me and let me know that she seemed like she was back to normal, but the night-time ER doc (the one who admitted her when I first brought her in) told my friend that she was definitely having some issues throughout the night, so it’s a good thing we left her there.
+The next morning (Black Friday) my dear friend who’s an oncologist at the same clinic was there seeing patients and she gave Gertie lots of extra attention for me and let me know that she seemed like she was back to normal, but the night-time ER doc (the one who admitted her when I first brought her in) told my friend that she was definitely having some issues throughout the night, so it’s a good thing we insisted on leaving her there.
 They ran blood work and did some other diagnostics and nothing has provided any answers.
 Their best guess is that she ingested a toxin, which is an even bigger mystery bc I’m such a crazy helicopter dog mom….there’s just not a lot of opportunity for them to get into anything at our house, nor is there anything for them to get into.
 After monitoring her all day, they discharged her Friday around 4pm, and thankfully this time she really was back to her crazy ass self.:)

 As an aside, if you ever consider getting a frenchie or english bulldog, insurance is an absolute must (unless you’re a multi-millionaire).
 Seriously though.=\ The reimbursement check that we’ll get from just this one emergency vet bill will cover our monthly premium costs for all three dogs for an entire year.
 And this definitely isn’t the only reimbursement check we’ve gotten this year, so basically the insurance definitely pays for itself…and then some.
 This year was surprisingly a cheap year too, though it isn’t even over yet….knock on wood.
 Gracie is actually supposed to have her palate trimmed soon, but our regular vet is in the process of building a new clinic that should be done this month, and me being my paranoid self wants her surgery done in the fancy new clinic, but I also want all the kinks worked out there before they operate on my baby.
 Last year we had around $15k in non-routine veterinary expenses between Gilbert’s cardiology care before he passed, Gertie’s palate trim and nares (nose) resection, an emergency visit with Gertie when her anal glands became impacted, and her MRI (that’s just what I remember off the top of my head).
 Our insurance covers 90% of the bill for all accidents and non pre-existing illnesses (minus the exam fee), so we’d definitely be in the poor house without it.
 The year before we had Gracie’s back surgery, which was over $5k, and Gidgie’s eye surgery, hernia surgery, bladder surgery, post op eye care for the rest of her life, etc etc etc. Honestly, if I had any breed of dog I would get them insurance.
 The premiums are usually less expensive with mixed breeds, or less medically problematic breeds (as compared to frenchies), and now that I know how it feels to not have to hesitate due to financial concerns when it comes to our dogs’ medical decisions, I never want to go back to feeling like I’m not doing enough, or taking shortcuts in diagnostics or treatment in order to try to save some money, or having to foot a giant bill.
 Our poor kitty isn’t insured (he’s too old for me to get coverage) and I feel super guilty every time I cringe at his bills, or question the necessity of diagnostic tests.